SymbolNotFound/numberscrabble/howto.md

    [HTML](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/HTML_basics),
    [CSS](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/CSS_basics), and
    [JavaScript](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/JavaScript_basics).
-   These should get you up to speed enough to follow along with this tutorial.
+   Even if you only read the overview pages, that should inform you enough to follow along with this tutorial.
    MDN's reference documents are also excellent for learning a specific element or function that you find referenced here, if it's core web technology.
 Any Vue3-specific elements will be called out as such, so that you know which documentation to refer to for further details.

- - You have a GitHub account and can create a repository and save code to it
+ - You have a GitHub account and can create a repository and save code to it.

    This is also a little outside the scope of this tutorial, but GitHub's own documentation is very useful to get you up to speed here.
 I would suggest